ShakedYaa12/Data-Mining-and-Data-Processing/README.md

 # Project Title: Data Mining and Data Processing

 ## Project Description
-"This project focuses on the collection, extraction, and processing of data from various sources.
-The main objectives are to mine relevant data, clean it, process it, and analyze it for meaningful insights."
+This project focuses on the collection, extraction, and processing of data from various sources.
+The main objectives are to mine relevant data, clean it, process it, and analyze it for meaningful insights.

 ## Features
 """- **Data Collection**: Scraping data from web sources using BeautifulSoup and requests libraries.